 Heroin is a highly addictive substance that gains control mentally in a way not many other drugs do.
-For that reason, people struggling with heroin addiction need to seek specialized treatment for drug addiction if they are to overcome it.
+For that reason, people struggling with heroin addiction need to seek specialized treatment and detox for heroin addiction if they are to overcome it.
 The reason heroin addiction is more complex to treat than other substances is that it not only takes control mentally but physically also.
 It is the combination of mental and physical dependence that cause the distressing withdrawal symptoms associated with detoxing from the drug and also increase the likelihood of relapse.

 The facts are quite different from the perception and in an attempt to dispel some myths about heroin detox; we are going to take a closer look at exactly what’s involved.

-The symptoms of heroin withdrawal include:
+Some of the signs and symptoms of heroin withdrawal include: